handl/handl.github.io/faq/index.md

 ### What email provides does Handle Support:

-1. Currently we only support Gmail
+Currently we only support Gmail.

 ### How do I change email swipe actions: